 Firstly, roll out the dough of your choice, and place unwrapped brie in the middle.
 Add fig jam, caramelized onions, rosemary, and walnuts to the top and around the sides of the brie wheel.

 Fold dough around the brie and press to seal.
-Put the pastry wrapped brie in the cast iron skillet.
+Put the pastry wrapped brie in a baking dish or smal skillet.
 Brush the pastry with egg wash.
 Bake at 375°F for 20-25 minutes until pastry is golden brown and cheese is melted.

 FAQs